-RdpGuard is a host-based intrusion prevention system (HIPS) that protects your Windows Server from brute-force attacks on various protocols and services (RDP, MS-SQL, FTP, MySQL, IIS Web Login, ASP.NET Web Forms).
+RdpGuard is a host-based intrusion prevention system (HIPS) that protects your Windows Server from brute-force attacks on various protocols and services (RDP, MS-SQL, FTP, SMTP, MySQL, IIS Web Login, ASP.NET Web Forms).

 It monitors the logs on your server and detects failed logon attempts.
 If the number of failed logon attempts from a single IP address reaches a set limit, the attacker's IP address will be blocked for a specified period of time.

 For Windows Server 2003, Vista, 7, 8, 2008, 2012